garrett361/transformers_notes/main.typ

   & = (bold(1) - A)^( -1 )_( r r\' )beta_( t r\' )k_( t r\' )
 $
 where the final equality relies on the fact that the $A_( r r\' )$ matrix above obeys the special quality that $A^( n )=0$ for $n>=r$ (ultimately due to causality).
-This can be seen either from the usual Taylor matrix expansion (assuming convergence) which terminates early due to the preceding property, or just from direct computation:
+The above can be proven either from the usual Taylor matrix expansion (assuming convergence) which terminates early due to the preceding property, or just from direct computation:
 $
   (bold(1) - A )dot (bold(1) + A + A^( 2 ) + ... +A^( r-1 )) & = (bold(1) + A + A^( 2 ) + ...+ A^( r-1 ))\
   & quad - A dot (bold(1) + A + A^( 2 ) + ...
 A^( r-1 ))\